zean00/sails-orientdb-1/test/integration-orientdb/README.md

-# sails-orientdb specific Integration Tests
+# waterline-orientdb specific Integration Tests

 `waterline-adapter-tests` provide a good layer of basic coverage for adapters.
 Since usage is standarized, tests are highly reusable.